 Plans & Strategies

-On Thursday 16th of November, we published our full Response Strategy, after taking into account all of the views we have heard.
-This will contain a more detailed set of objectives and multi-year actions, as well as details of how we will report on progress, review, and evaluate the strategy.
+The document shows our objectives and multi-year actions, as well as details of how we will report on progress, review and evaluate the strategy.

 - What we know so far about serious violence in the Humber area